 What is Flat Head Syndrome?

-Brachycephaly: occurs when a baby has a wider than normal head with the flattening across the back of the skull.
-The width of the head is often disproportionate to the depth of the baby’s head.
-It is quite usual to see a combination of brachycephaly and plagiocephaly, presenting as a wide, asymmetric head shape.
+- Brachycephaly– when a baby has a wider than normal head with a flattening across the back of the skull.
+It is usually a combination of brachycephaly and plagiocephaly, presenting as a wide, asymmetric head shape.

-Paediatricians have reported a sharp increase in the number of children with cranial deformities in recent years, particularly unilateral flattening of the occipital bone at the back of the head.
-This is generally attributed to the back to sleep campaign, which has dramatically reduced the incidence of cot death or SIDS (Sudden Infant Death Syndrome) but also left many babies with permanent head shape deformities.
+Paediatricians have reported an increase in the number of children with cranial deformities in recent years, particularly unilateral flattening of the occipital bone at the back of the head.
+This is generally attributed to the Back to Sleep campaign, which has dramatically reduced the incidence of SIDS (Sudden Infant Death Syndrome) but which without adequate care can leave babies with permanent head shape deformities.